openZH/covid_19/README.md

 # COVID-19 Cases communicated by Swiss Cantons and Principality of Liechtenstein (FL)

 We are providing COVID-19 case data, that has been communicated by official sources (Cantons and FL), in machine-readable form (CSV).
 We seek to update the data automatically (by web scraping or pipeline).

-Join our challenge to contribute to our goal: https://db.schoolofdata.ch/project/73
+Join our challenge to contribute to this goal: https://db.schoolofdata.ch/project/73

 (Status: 2020-03-21 01:00)
 | OGD resource | updated by | latest update | Official source(s) |